tbaci42/sadycos_tb/docs/content/overview/setup/buses.md

 Similarly to the parameters, running multiple simulations with the same configuration class demands that an _array_ of `BusesInfo` structures instead of a single structure is returned by the `configureBuses` method.

 ## Bus Templates
-Apart from the list of bus objects, the `BusesInfo` structure also contains a field `BusTemplates` that has not been mentioned yet.
+Apart from the list of bus objects, the `BusesInfo` structure also contains a field `BusTemplates` whose importance has not been explained yet.
 It is a structure that holds default values of all top-level buses.
 Its necessity arises from a quirk in the interplay between Simulink and MATLAB functions because the order in which the fields of a structure were created matters.